Tobi Amusan shows off Yoruba culture, dresses in 'Iro' & 'Ipele' for Paris 2024

-Paris 2024 Opening Ceremony: Tobi Amusan Shows Off Yoruba Culture, Dresses in ‘Iro’ and ‘Ipele’
+Tobi Amusan Shows Off Yoruba Culture, Dresses in ‘Iro’ at Paris 2024 Olympics Opening Ceremony

 - Tobi Amusan was spotted in 'Iro' and Ipele moments before the opening ceremony of the 2024 Olympic Games in Paris